 If an 11-15 year old does not have an 11-15 Zip Oyster, Visitor Oyster Discount or child-rate Travelcard the best option is to let them use your contactless debit/credit card and pay the adult-rate bus fare of £1.55 (NB only one card can be charged per passenger) or buy a £5.20 adult-rate one day bus pass.
 See London bus tickets & passes for details.

 If you don’t have time to apply or don’t want to apply for an 11-15 Zip Oyster, the next cheapest way for 11-15 year old visitors to travel is the Young Visitor Oyster Discount.
 This is a special discount applied to an ordinary Oyster card.
 It’s valid for 14 days.
 After 14 days, the discount expires and the card can be used as a ordinary adult Oyster card.

-There’s a £5 deposit, and like the ordinary adult Oyster card this is fully refundable.
+There’s a £5 refundable deposit for the Oyster card.
 Single fares and the daily cap for the underground and buses-only are 50% cheaper than adult fares.

 - Unlimited travel by bus is £2.30 per day, for the whole of London